 Share this video content with existing customers and also use it as marketing content in the middle or bottom of your sales funnel.

 Take your basic FAQ page to a new level — address the most common questions that customers and prospects ask about your product in a video.
 This could be as simple as filming an explanation by a member of your team, or as complex as an advanced tutorial with supporting captions and graphics.

 If you’re not getting frequently asked questions from your audience, it’s possible they aren’t fully aware of the value or purpose of your product.
 Create a winning value proposition that clearly highlights the benefits and results of using your product.

 Show how your solution is different and better than the competition.
 Once you have a solid value prop, you can create a video to give prospective customers a clear understanding of what you do and why you do it.

 13. Webinar invitation

 If you’re planning on hosting a webinar in the near future, consider using a video invitation to get people to attend.
-Just like you’d match a party invitation with the theme of the event, matching your invitation to the webinar sets expectations and convinces more people to attend.
 In your video, the hosts of your webinar can record a short invitation speech and provide a sneak preview of the webinar content.